-In NiO, VBE is very weak in the PM phase and dispersing downward from Γ to X (white arrow in Fig. 2b), while it is dispersing upward around Γ in the AFM phase, and is much stronger.
-The experimental ARPES spectra were taken in the AFM phase and clearly matches much better with theoretical AFM calculation, as the VBE state is clearly resolved and is dispersing up from Γ point, similar to the computed eDMFT spectra.
-An additional extremely weak spectrum was observed for the uppermost valence band (not shown here), which was only noticed for selected photon energies and certain emission angles in the ARPES experiment [29, 50].
-The uncertainties of this spectrum were discussed in Ref.
-[29, 50].
+In NiO, the VBE is very weak in the PM phase and dispersing downward from Γ to X [white arrow in Fig. 3(b)], while it is dispersing upward around Γ in the AFM phase, and is much stronger.
+The experimental ARPES spectra were taken in the AFM phase and clearly match much better the theoretical AFM calculation, as the VBE state is clearly resolved and is dispersing up from the Γ point, similar to the computed eDMFT spectra.
+An additional extremely weak spectrum was observed for the uppermost valence band (not shown here), which was only noticed for selected photon energies and certain emission angles in the ARPES experiment [5,63].
+The uncertainties of this spectrum were discussed in Refs.
+[5,63].